MyProjects-5/Unemployment_In_India-Dashboard/README.md

 - **Interactive Dashboards :-** Users can interact with various dashboards to get detailed insights into unemployment data.
 - **State-wise Analysis :-** Provides a granular view of unemployment statistics across different Indian states.
-- **Demographic Insights :-** Examines unemployment rates segmented by age, gender, and education levels.
+- **Demographic Insights :-** Examines unemployment rates segmented by rural and urban areas.
 - **Time Series Analysis :-** Highlights trends and changes in unemployment over specific periods.
 - **Customizable Filters :-** Allows users to apply filters and drill down into specific data segments for deeper analysis.